cloudtechmasters-pk/nexus-installation-linux/README.md

 ## Add nexus user:
     useradd nexus
 ## Change owner ship for nexus file:
+** Nexus does not recommend to run by root, as internally uses elastic search which does not recommend.
     chown -R nexus:nexus nexus
 ## Open /opt/nexus/bin/nexus.rc file and update data like as below:
     run_as_user="nexus"